← Back to Real Engineering Stories

 Q: What's the difference between a race condition and a deadlock?

-A: A race condition is when operations interfere with each other.
+A: A race condition is when operations interfere with each other because timing decides the outcome.
 A deadlock is when operations wait for each other indefinitely.
-Both are concurrency problems but different.
+Both are concurrency problems but different failure modes.

 Q: How do you test for race conditions?